Disability Services

-If you need an accommodation based on disability to fully participate in a program/event, please contact Disability Services.
-Be sure to allow enough time prior to the program or event and be ready to provide information which documents the disability.
-Information disclosed about one’s disability will remain confidential.
-Services are free.
+If you need an accommodation based on a disability to fully participate in a program/event, please contact us.
+Be sure to allow enough time prior to the program or event and be ready to provide documents of the disability.
+Information disclosed about your disability will remain confidential.

 Frequently Asked Questions

-Encourage the student to contact a member of the Disability Services staff.
+Encourage the student to contact a member of the Disability Resources & Access staff.
 You may want to contact the office yourself to follow up on your referral.

 • Follow the steps to receive accommodations.